Marilyn E. Jacox: Personal life

-Marilyn E. Jacox passionately researched and published the genealogy of her ancestors throughout her life, as well as being an ardent world traveller and photographer along the way.
-Friends and family were regularly treated to slide and video shows that could compete with the best documentaries.
-Otherwise, she kept herself busy attending photography, piano and book clubs.
+Marilyn E. Jacox researched and published the genealogy of her ancestors throughout her life, as well as being an ardent world traveller and photographer along the way.
+Friends and family were regularly treated to slide and video shows created by her.
+Otherwise, she kept herself busy attending photography, piano, and book clubs.

 Death

 Jacox died, after a brief illness, on October 30, 2013, aged 84.
 She lived in Montgomery Village, Maryland.

 Legacy

 Owing to the discrimination she experienced during her career, Jacox left $1.5 million to Cornell University's college of arts and sciences to provide scholarships for female undergraduate students majoring in science and math fields.